Surfaces in the 4-ball constructed using generators of knits and their graphical description: Introduction

+We introduce the notion of a graphical description called BMW charts or simply charts which present knitted surfaces (Definition \ref{def5-5}).
+A BMW chart is a finite graph in $B^2$, which is a generalization of Kamada's charts for simple braided surfaces \cite{Kamada02}--\cite{Kamada92}.
+We give a method of constructing a knitted surface $S(\Gamma)$ from a given BMW chart $\Gamma$.

+{Theorem~\ref{thm4-6}} \begin{MainTheorem2} A knitted surface has a BMW chart description.
+More precisely, for a knitted surface $S$, there exists a BMW chart $\Gamma$ such that $S$ and $S(\Gamma)$ are equivalent. \end{MainTheorem2}

+Thus, surfaces with non-empty boundaries can be investigated through BMW charts.
+We define chart moves or C-moves consisting of T, CI, CII, CIII-moves, which are local modifications for charts (Definition \ref{def6-2}).
+We give a set of explicit CI-moves (Definition \ref{c1moves}), and we show the following. {Theorem~\ref{thm7-3}} \begin{MainTheorem3} Two knitted surfaces of degree $n$ are equivalent if their presenting charts are related by a finite number of C-moves consisting of T, CII, CIII-moves and CI-moves of type (A1)--(F3). \end{MainTheorem3} Further we consider knitted surfaces of degree 2, and we describe trivial surface-knots by charts of degree 2.

 The paper is organized as follows.
-In Section \ref{sec2}, we give definition of BMW tangles, and in Section \ref{sec3}, we treat two types of equivalence relation for BMW tangles: regular isotopy and BMW tangle isotopy.
-In Section \ref{sec4}, we review the motion picture method by which we describe BMW surfaces.
-In Section \ref{sec5}, we give regular BMW surfaces and BMW surfaces, and (regular) BMW charts.
-A (regular) BMW surface is presented by a (regular) BMW chart (Theorem \ref{thm4-6}).
+In Section \ref{sec-knitted-surface}, we give the definition of knits and knitted surfaces.
+In Section \ref{sec2}, we review the motion picture method by which we describe knitted surfaces.
+In Section \ref{sec5}, we give BMW charts.
+A knitted surface is presented by a BMW chart (Theorem \ref{thm4-6}).
 In Section \ref{sec6-0}, we show Theorem \ref{thm4-6}.
-In Section \ref{sec7-1}, we give local moves of BMW charts called BMW chart moves.
-In Section \ref{sec7-2}, we introduce additional types of vertices of BMW charts.
-We close the paper with further questions in Section \ref{sec8}.
-We give \cite{CKS, Kamada02, Kawauchi} for basics of 1-dimensional and 2-dimensional knot theory.
+In Section \ref{sec-Alexander}, we prove Theorems \ref{Theorem: Alexander theorem for surfaces in 4-ball}.
+In Section \ref{sec7-1}, we give local moves of BMW charts called BMW chart moves, and we show Theorem \ref{thm7-3}.
+In Section \ref{sec8}, we consider knitted surfaces of degree 2 and we give a BMW chart presentation of trivial surface-knots.
+We close the paper with further results which will be shown in our future papers in Section \ref{sec9}.
+We give references \cite{CKS, Kamada02, Kawauchi} for the basics of 1-dimensional and 2-dimensional knot theory.